 What personal info do we collect?
 Nothing.
-Who do we tell?
-Everyone.

-Your Data: When you use our Services, your data is encrypted by open-source plug-ins on the originating device using keys known only to the sender(s) and recipient(s) and that exist only on their devices.
+Your data: When you use our Services, your data is encrypted on the originating device using keys known only to the sender(s) and recipient(s) and that exist only on their devices.
 All keys are owned exclusively by users; we have no keys and we have no ability to decrypt or access the 'plain text' versions of any data.
 If a recipient is not online at the time a transfer occurs, we will temporarily cache (store) the encrypted data until the recipient picks it up, or an expiration time is reached.

-Device information: We collect basic device information such as the name you give your device and the amount of memory or storage available on it.
+Device information: We collect basic device information such as the name you give your device, if any, and the amount of memory or storage available on it.
 This helps us to avoid sending more data to a device than it can handle.
 However, we do NOT collect or save any form of personally identifying information from the device or about how you use it, even if the device offers such data to us.

 We ourselves do NOT collect or record any sort of financial information about you or your transactions with us.